Assigning Multi-Robot Tasks to Multitasking Robots: Results

-{We used STAMR with simulated robots} in a site-clearing scenario.
-We solved a more complex version of our running example (Fig. \ref{fig:experiment}).
+{We used STAMR with simulated robots} in site-clearing scenarios where we solved a more complex version of our running example (Fig. \ref{fig:experiment}).
 We used a green line at the top to denote a ``point of no return'' for the robots: they may each only cross the line once.
-Shown in the simulation are four robots and six boxes.
-The purple boxes are heavier than the orange ones, while the green box is the heaviest.
-The two leftmost robots can push with enough force to move two of the purple boxes stacked together.
-The two rightmost robots can push strongly, and together they can push the large green box without any purple boxes on top of it.
-The orange boxes have negligible weight.
-Every box is associated with its own task.

-The optimal solution, shown in Fig. \ref{fig:experiment}, is to first unstack the purple box from the green box, stack two of the purple boxes together so that the medium-strength robots can clear them, and stack the orange boxes onto the large green box for the two rightmost robots to push together. {$\Delta$ handles the }unstacking and stacking - updating $I$ to induce multitasking opportunities - before task assignments.
-STAMR and STAMR-G were both able to optimally solve this scenario.
+Shown in Fig. \ref{fig:experiment} are scenarios involving four robots and six boxes (except for the last).
+The box weights (black) and robot pushing powers (red) are labeled in the figure.
+We assume that pushing powers are additive.
+Every box is associated with its own task and gives the same utility.
+The problem is more formally specified as follows for the first scenario (leftmost) in Fig. \ref{fig:experiment}: